BlueByteSystemsInc/PDMShell/src/SETVAR.md

 `$value` is the current value of the same variable before the command writes the new value.
 If the current value is null or empty, `$value` evaluates to an empty string instead of staying as literal `$value`.

-Use `$(VariableName)` or `$(VariableName.ConfigurationName)` to read another PDM variable while building the value.
-When the configuration is omitted, PDMShell uses `@` for `.sldprt` and `.sldasm` files, and an empty configuration for drawings, other file types, and folders.
+Use `$(VariableName.ConfigurationName)` to read another PDM variable while building the value.
+For file data card variables, include the configuration suffix.
+Use `.@` for the file `@` tab, for example `$(Description.@)`, and use the explicit configuration name for a named tab, for example `$(PartNo.Default)`.
+Folder variables can use `$(VariableName)` because folders do not use file configurations.
 Bracketed text is literal and is not evaluated as a PDM variable.

 Use `\n` inside the value when you want PDMShell to write a real newline to the variable.